mlswg/mls-protocol/draft-ietf-mls-protocol.md

-For example, suppose a group member encrypts or (successfully) decrypts an application message using the j-th key and nonce in the ratchet of node index N in some epoch n.
+For example, suppose a group member encrypts or (successfully) decrypts an application message using the j-th key and nonce in the ratchet of node N in some epoch n.
 Then, for that member, at least the following values have been consumed and MUST be deleted:

 * the `commit_secret`, `joiner_secret`, `epoch_secret`, `encryption_secret` of
   that epoch n as well as the `init_secret` of the previous epoch n-1,
-* all node secrets in the Secret Tree on the path from the root to the leaf with node index N,
+* all node secrets in the Secret Tree on the path from the root to the leaf with node N,
-* the first j secrets in the application data ratchet of node index N and
+* the first j secrets in the application data ratchet of node N and
 * `application_ratchet_nonce_[N]_[j]` and `application_ratchet_key_[N]_[j]`.

 Concretely, suppose we have the following Secret Tree and ratchet for